dank-inc/one-hour-beats/README.md

-# One Hour Beats YA
+# One Hour Beats

+One hour beats is developed in a self-contained docker environment.

 # First Time Setup